-The Herpetological Society of Ireland-

 A shortlist of applicants will be asked for the contact info of their supervisor(s)

-Applicants will be informed of outcomes by mid February 2016.
+Successful applicants will be informed as soon as is possible.
 Applicants may be contacted to clarify aspects of the project before final decisions are made.
-Payments to successful applicants will be made in mid April.
+Payments to successful applicants will be made at the end of the project data collection stage upon provision of receipts/vouched expenditure.
+An interim payment may also be made on agreement with the Senior Science Officer.

 Note: